abuxton/presentations/cote/adoption/Section.md

 <!SLIDE center subsection>
-# Adoption, Lets think about this another way!
+# Adoption, use all the things!